Úlcera estomacal

 What is the difference between a stomach ulcer and gastritis?

-Gastritis is an area of redness and inflammation in the stomach lining.
-If this inflammation erodes further over time, it can lead to the development of a stomach ulcer, which is a sore or shallow hole in the lining.
+Gastritis is an area of redness and inflammation in the lining of the stomach.
+A stomach ulcer develops when this inflammation erodes further, creating a sore or shallow hole in the stomach lining.
+Gastritis often occurs before an ulcer develops.

 Leitura adicional e referências